 Daily Performance Logging

 I found a way for this one – the biggest culprit.
-The answer is a compromise that you might not be willing to make because you’ll look functionality.
+The answer is a compromise that you might not be willing to make because you’ll look for functionality.
 I have not yet found a way to redirect the logs to a new location.
 Rather, you have to stop the service from running.

 1. Open Task Scheduler and find \Microsoft\Windows\PLA